EU Regulation 261/2004

 The European Commission has, since 2005, assured your rights as an airline passenger when airline companies do not meet their contractual obligations.
 This legislation, known as EU Regulation 261/2004, protects the rights of passengers in the case of cancellations, rerouting, delays and denied boarding.

-The implementation of this regulation has in reality not been so simple.
-Airlines hide behind the extraordinary circumstances clause and when they do agree to pay a financial compensation, this often happens in the form of vouchers for future ticket purchases.
+Receiving compensation from airlines under this regulation is not always easy.
+Airlines often claim that problems with flights are due to extraordinary circumstances.
+Sometimes when they do agree to pay financial compensation, it is often in the form of vouchers for future ticket purchases.

 This goes against the rules of the EU Regulation.
-Airlines are obliged to offer passengers information describing their rights when faced with delays, cancellations or rerouting.
+Airlines are obliged to offer passengers information describing their rights when they experience a delay, cancellation or rerouting.
 This seldom happens resulting in passengers not receiving the proper care and assistance.
-This site gives an accurate explanation of what your rights are.
+The site gives an accurate explanation of what your rights are.

 The EU Regulation 261/2004 applies to all flights within the European Union, all flights departing from the EU to a country outside the Union, regardless of country of registration of the airline, and all flights arriving in an EU country and carried out by a European airline.